Geographical Peer Matching for P2P Energy Sharing

-We analyse the effect of weight sampling in Figure~\ref{fig:sensitivity}(b).
+We analyze the effect of weight sampling in Fig.~\ref{fig:sensitivity}(b).
 The two strategies to sample a fixed number of potential partners in each neighborhood are compared: either perform a random or a greedy selection.
-The result clearly favors a random selection which is very efficient even for small sampling size (here, $2k$ to $4k$), whereas the greedy solution only catches up for large sampling size (both converges to the non-sampling algorithm when $s$ reaches $\delta$, the maximum size of the neighborhoods).
+The result clearly favors a random selection which is very efficient even for small sampling size (here, $2k$ = 10 to $4k$ = 20 neighbors), whereas the greedy solution only catches up for large sampling size (both converges to the non-sampling algorithm when $s$ reaches $\delta$, the maximum size of the neighborhoods).